 - Infuse voice-of-the-customer feedback into your product development process

-Brands commonly lack access to reliable, unbiased feedback on their products; however, MESH01 uniquely supplies brands with a community of more than 50,000 qualified testers that you can narrow down to fit your target market.
+Brands commonly lack access to reliable, unbiased feedback on their products.
+However, MESH01 uniquely supplies brands with a community of more than 50,000 qualified testers.
+With this community, you can narrow down to fit your target market.
 These testers will use your products in the real-world scenarios they are intended for, and provide valuable feedback reflective of your end users.

 - Go beyond demographics to get meaningful product experience context

-There is a tester out there for every product, and you will be able to leverage them by going beyond basic demographics to select product testers based on hyper-specific bio-attributes, such as type and frequency of activity, activity level, and details about buying habits like preferred stores, brands, and purchase preferences.
+There is a tester out there for every product.
+You will be able to leverage them by going beyond basic demographics to select product testers based on hyper-specific bio-attributes.
+For example, type and frequency of activity, and activity level.
+As well as details about buying habits like preferred stores, brands, and purchase preferences.
 With such specific identifiers, you can be sure your product is in the right hands for testing generable actionable insights and feedback.

 - Solidify your concepts and product prototypes

-After identifying your ideal community of testers, you can send concept surveys to gauge the viability of your product concept, and give them your product prototypes for testing in real-world scenarios the way your product was designed to be used.
+After identifying your ideal community of testers, you can send concept surveys to gauge the viability of your product concept.
+Then you can give them your product prototypes for testing in real-world scenarios the way your product was designed to be used.
 Feedback is fast, reliable, and provided by individuals who represent your actual customers.